CloudWithChris/cloudwithchris.com/content/blog/static-web-apps-vs-storage-account-static-sites.md

 This pattern lends itself well to the modern web development paradigm of JAMStack.
 The JAM in JAMStack stands for Javascript, APIs and Markup (hence JAM).
 Ultimately, this relies on a number of modern development practices (such as version controlled source files; a build pipeline to ensure the raw Markdown files can be compiled into the final HTML, CSS, JavaScript and images that are ultimately served up to an end-user's web browser).

-Now given that context, what are our options to deploy a Static Website onto Azure?
+Now given that context, what are our options to deploy a Static Site onto Azure?
 There are of course more options than the initial two which we'll focus on, but these two are some great candidates to begin with.

 ## Azure Static Web Apps